AnnaVekhina/dotnet-eud/interface-elements-for-web/articles/report-designer/create-popular-reports/create-a-vertical-report.md

 This tutorial describes how to use vertical bands to create a **Profit and Loss** report.
 You can perform similar steps to create various vertical reports depending on your requirements.

-## Create a Report
+## Add a Vertical Report

 1. [Create a new report](../add-new-reports.md) or [open an existing one](../open-reports.md).

 2. [Bind the report](../bind-to-data.md) to a required data source.

-## Prepare the Report's Layout

-1. Change the report page layout to landscape so that the vertical table fit the report.
+3. Change the report page layout to landscape so that the vertical table fit the report.
 Switch to the [Properties](../../report-designer-tools/ui-panels/properties-panel.md) panel, expand the **Page Settings** category and enable the **Landscape** property.

     ![](../../../images/eurd-web-vertical-reports-enable-landscape.png)